How to Take An Effective Mental Health Day

 Because caring for your mental health is not falling behind.

-It is how you keep going in a way that is sustainable, honest, and whole.
+It is how you continue forward in a way that is sustainable, grounded, and whole.

-And sometimes one intentional day of rest can change the entire direction of your week.
+And sometimes, one intentional day of rest can shift everything.

 Tina Saab, Elite RN, BSN